-A activity may also be specified as a loop, which acts as controlling activity for repeated execution of a set of activities within the same process definition.
+An activity may also be specified as a loop, which acts as controlling activity for repeated execution of a set of activities within the same process definition.
 In this case the set of looping activities is connected to the controlling (loop) activity by special loop begin/end transitions.

-A number of activities may form an inline block, which is specified by particular transition constructs, and may be used as an alternative to a subflow where the activities within the block are all local to the process definition and maintain the same address space and variable data.
+A number of activities may form an inline block, which is specified by particular transition constructs, and may be used, for example, to represent an explosion of a higher level activity within a process definition as an alternative to a subflow.

-Finally, a dummy activity is a skeletal activity which performs no work processing (and therefore has no associated resource or applications), but includes conditional logic to support routing decisions between incoming and outgoing transitions.
-A dummy activity may include reference to workflow relevant data usage in such conditional logic.
+Finally, a dummy activity is a skeletal activity which performs no work processing (and therefore has no associated resource or applications), but simply supports routing decisions within the incoming transitions and/or within the outgoing transitions.

-3.1.1.3 Transition Information
+3.1.1.3.
+Transition Information

 Activities are related to one another via flow control conditions (transition information).
-Each individual transition has three elementary properties, the from-activity, the to-activity and the condition(s) under which the transition is made.
+Each individual transition has three elementary properties, the from-activity, the to-activity and the condition under which the transition is made.
 Transition from one activity to another may be conditional (involving expressions which are evaluated to permit or inhibit the transition) or unconditional.
 The transitions within a process may result in the sequential or parallel operation of individual activities within the process.
-The information related to associated split or join conditions in defined within the appropriate activity, split as a form of "post activity" processing in the from-activity, join as a form of "pre-activity" processing in the to- activity.
+The information related to associated split or join conditions is defined within the appropriate activity, split as a form of "post activity" processing in the from-activity, join as a form of "pre-activity" processing in the to- activity.
 (This approach allows the workflow control processing associated with process instance thread splitting and synchronisation to be managed as part of the associated activity, and retains transitions as simple route assignment functions.)
 The scope of a particular transition is local to the process definition which contains it and the associated activities.

-More complex transitions which cannot be expressed using the simple elementary transition (ROUTE) attributes are formed using dummy activities, which can contain additional conditional expressions as well as the split and join functions associated with an activity.
-Using the basic transition entity plus dummy activities, routing structures of arbitrary complexity can be specified Since several different approaches to transition control exist within the industry, several conformance classes are specified within WPDL.
+More complex transitions which cannot be expressed using the simple elementary transition (ROUTE) attributes and the split and join functions associated with the from- and to- activities are formed using dummy activities, which can be specified as intermediate steps between real activities allowing additional combinations of split and/or join operations.
+Using the basic transition entity plus dummy activities, routing structures of arbitrary complexity can be specified.
+Since several different approaches to transition control exist within the industry, several conformance classes are specified within WPDL.
 These are described later in the document.

-3.1.1.4 Workflow Participant Declaration
+3.1.1.4.
+Workflow Participant Declaration

-This provides descriptions of resources which can act as the performer of the various activities in the process definition.
-The particular resources which can be assigned to process a specific activity are specified as attribute of the activity, participant assignment, which links the activity to the set of resources (within the workflow participant declaration) which may be allocated to it.
+This provides descriptions of resources which can act as the performers of the various activities in the process definition.
+The particular resources which can be assigned to perform a particular activity are specified by an attribute of the activity, participant assignment, which links the activity to the set of resources (within the workflow participant declaration) which may be allocated to it.
 The workflow participant declaration does not necessarily refer to a single person, but may also identify a set of people of appropriate skill or responsibility, or machine automata resources rather than human.
-The meta-model includes four simple types of resource which may be defined within the workflow participant declaration.
+The meta-model includes four simple types of resources which may be defined within the workflow participant declaration.

-3.1.1.5 Organisational Model
+3.1.1.5.Organisational Model

 In more sophisticated scenarios the participant declaration may refer to an Organisational Model, external to the workflow process definitions, which enables the evaluation of more complex expressions, including reference to business functions and organisational entities and relationships.
-Reference to separate resource assignment expressions (for example involving process history information) may also be required under various circumstances.
-This first version of specification does not include a fully standardised specification for either OM or process history functions; such functions can be realised by use of the extended library function.
+Reference to separate resource assignment expressions may also be required under various circumstances.
+This first version of specification does not include a fully standardised specification for either OM or process history functions; such functions can be realised by use of the extended library functions.

-3.1.1.6 Workflow Application Declaration
+3.1.1.6.
+Workflow Application Declaration